mr-islam/eyecare-daemon/README.md

 ## Dependencies

 * python
-* `libnotify` for linux notification (sometimes packaged as `libnotify-bin`)
+* `libnotify` for linux notification

+## Notes
+Confirmed to work on:
+* Ubuntu 16.04 LTS (meaning derivative distros also should work)
+* Arch Linux with `libnotify-bin`, and something to handle notifications installed (`dunst` is used in the screenshot)

 ____

 ## Hall of Fame

-* @ragerin for a very helpful fork which was merged a long while ago
+* @ragerin for a very helpful fork which was merged a long while ago, and is the foundation of today's daemon
-* /u/guiltydoggy for testing the osx script and putting up with my relentless revisions
+* /u/guiltydoggy for testing the osx script repeatedly, and putting up with my relentless revisions